title

 In 1994 the Hussein regime drained water from southern marshlands where the Ma'dan (or marsh) Arabs had lived for centuries.
 The Ma'dan were Shia Muslims and unfriendly toward the Hussein regime.
 The Hussein regime claimed that it was merely diverting water for improved land use.
 International opponents of the Hussein regime accused it of using troops, mines, poison and artillery against the Ma'dan.
 A few people protested vehemently, among them the well-known scholar and television documentary maker, Michael Woods.
 But largely people in the West cared little about what some were calling another genocide.

-Hussein had often made a show of concern and interest in all aspects of Iraqi life, from children's poetry to public hygiene, and the amount of credence that the international community was willing to give to Hussein's concern for Iraqi's suffering children benefited Hussein in his effort to be rid of the economic sanctions against him.
-Meanwhile what Hussein appeared most concerned about was not the well being of others but the security of his rule.
-In 1995 his son-in-law, General Hussein Kamil Hasan al-Majid, and his brother and their families fled from Iraq to Jordan.
-Hussein invited them back to Iraq, promising them forgiveness and a pardon.
-They returned on February 20 and were killed on February 23.
 Four months later, Hussein's regime arrested military officers that it suspected of plotting a coup.
-Approximately 400 were executed, supervised by Uday Hussein.
-In August, Saddam Hussein launched an offensive into the northern no-fly zone, to the city of Ibril, where they rounded up and executed 96 members of a group opposed to Hussein.
-The U.S. retaliated by attacking southern Iraq with cruise missiles and by expanding the no-fly zone one degree southward, from the 32nd to the 33rd parallel.
+Approximately 400 were executed, supervised by Saddam's son, Uday.
+In August, Saddam launched an offensive into the northern no-fly zone, to the city of Ibril, where they rounded up and executed 96 members of a group opposed to Hussein.
+The US retaliated to this violation of the UN agreements by attacking southern Iraq with cruise missiles and by expanding the no-fly zone one degree southward, from the 32nd to the 33rd parallel.

 In December 1995, Uday Hussein was seriously wounded in an assassination attempt.
-Saddam Hussein became more cautious and reclusive.
-Afraid of assassination, he had not been using a telephone since 1990, and now he was moving from palace to palace.
-Sometimes it took senior officials a few days to reach him, the officials frustrated because it was Hussein who made the strategic decisions.
+Saddam became more cautious and reclusive.
+Afraid of assassination, he had not been using a telephone since 1990, and now to obscure his location he was moving from palace to palace.
+Sometimes it took senior officials a few days to reach him, the officials frustrated because it was Hussein who was making the strategic decisions.

-Also In 1996, the World Health Organization published a report claiming that between the years 1990 and 1994 the number of deaths of children under the age of five in the provinces governed by the Hussein regime had jumped nearly 500 percent -- from 8,903 in 1990 to 52,905.
-Protests against the sanctions increased, and on May 20, 1996, Hussein accepted the U.N.'s oil-for-food offer.
-The Hussein regime began exporting oil under the oil-for-food program in December 1996.
+Also In 1996, the World Health Organization published a report claiming that between the years 1990 and 1994 the number of deaths of children under the age of five in the provinces governed by the Hussein regime had jumped nearly 500 percent – from 8,903 in 1990 to 52,905.
+Protests against the sanctions increased.
+On 20 May 1996 Hussein accepted the UN's oil-for-food offer.
+The Hussein regime began exporting oil in December.
 According to the Duelfer Report, the regime saw the program as an opportunity to rescue "Baghdad's economy from a terminal decline created by the sanctions."
 The regime gave various people interested in profit vouchers that allowed them to buy oil at a low price and sell it to others.
-In return for this favor, Hussein received cash payments -- kickbacks -- which, according to the BBC amounted to billions of dollars.
+In return for this favor, Hussein received cash payments – kickbacks – which, according to BBC News amounted to billions of dollars.

 ... the fact that Iraqi children are dying is not the fault of the United States, but of Saddam Hussein.
 And I think it is ridiculous for the United States to be blamed for the dictatorial and cruel, barbaric ways that Saddam Hussein treats his people.

-The air strikes accomplished nothing.
-Hussein did not change course and look weak by giving in to demands associated with the bombing campaign.
+The air strikes accomplished nothing politically.
+Hussein did not change course.
 What the bombings did produce were more protest demonstrations.
 President Clinton's motives were questioned.
-A few joined a former U.S. Attorney General, Ramsey Clarke, and spoke of genocide against the Iraqi people.
-People from Britain and the U.S. were flying to Iraq to witness and make pronouncements on the hurt being caused the Iraqi people.
+A few joined a former US Attorney General, Ramsey Clarke, and spoke of genocide against the Iraqi people.
+People from Britain and the US were flying to Iraq to witness and make pronouncements on the hurt being caused the Iraqi people.

 Saddam Hussein had begun writing novels.
-The Duelfer report describes him as a "former workaholic and micromanager," and now he was attending an occasional ministers' meetings without having read summary notes his staff had prepared for him.
+The Duelfer Report describes him as a "former workaholic and micromanager," but now he was merely attending an occasional ministers' meetings without having read the summary notes his staff had prepared for him.